-When an answerer generates an answer, if the answerer supports RTP-based media, and if a bundled "m=" section in the corresponding offer contained an SDP 'rtcp-mux' attribute, the answerer MUST enable usage of RTP/RTCP multiplexing, even if there currently are no bundled "m=" sections for RTP-based media within the BUNDLE group.
-The answerer MUST include an SDP 'rtcp-mux' attribute in the answerer-tagged "m=" section, following the procedures for

-BUNDLE attributes (Section 7.1.3).
-In addition, if the "m=" section that is selected as the offerertagged "m=" section contained an SDP 'rtcp-mux-only' attribute, the answerer MUST include an SDP 'rtcp-mux-only' attribute in the answerer-tagged "m=" section.
+When an answerer generates an answer, if the answerer supports RTP-based media and if a bundled "m=" section in the corresponding offer contained an SDP 'rtcp-mux' attribute, the answerer MUST enable usage of RTP/RTCP multiplexing, even if there currently are no bundled "m=" sections for RTP-based media within the BUNDLE group.
+The answerer MUST include an SDP 'rtcp-mux' attribute in the answerer-tagged "m=" section, following the procedures for BUNDLE attributes (Section 7.1.3).
+In addition, if the "m=" section that is selected as the offerer-tagged "m=" section contained an SDP 'rtcp-mux-only' attribute, the answerer MUST include an SDP 'rtcp-mux-only' attribute in the answerer-tagged "m=" section.

-In an initial BUNDLE offer, if the suggested offerer-tagged "m=" section contained an SDP 'rtcpmux-only' attribute, the "m=" section was for RTP-based media; thus, the answerer does not accept the "m=" section in the created BUNDLE group, and the answerer MUST move the "m=" section out of the BUNDLE group (Section 7.3.2); include the attribute in the moved "m=" section and enable RTP/RTCP multiplexing for the media associated with the "m=" section; or reject the "m=" section (Section 7.3.3).
+In an initial BUNDLE offer, if the suggested offerer-tagged "m=" section contained an SDP 'rtcp-mux-only' attribute, the "m=" section was for RTP-based media.
+If the answerer does not accept the "m=" section in the created BUNDLE group and moves the "m=" section out of the BUNDLE group (Section 7.3.2), the answerer MUST include the attribute in the moved "m=" section and enable RTP/RTCP multiplexing for the media associated with the "m=" section.
+If the answerer rejects the "m=" section (Section 7.3.3), the answerer MUST NOT include the attribute.